 Step IV: Optimal partner-mode combination for inorganic growth

 For each identified potential candidate that can help fill resource gaps inorganically, we must consider different potential growth modes; non-equity alliance, alliance, acquisition.
-The value from each of these modes for each partner will differ and can be captured in what we call a “Partner-Mode” matrix (details in Chapter 5).
+The value from each of these modes for each partner will differ and can be captured in what we call a “Partner-Mode” matrix (details in Section 5).
 Identify the best combination of partner and mode in this matrix.

 Step V: Compare with value from organic growth

 We estimate the value of projects that organically build the resources needed to fill the resource gaps identified in Step II, and compare to the value of the best partner-mode combination identified in Step IV.
-One can also work backwards, and see how much investment and time would be needed to generate an organic growth NPV that matches what we obtained for the best partner-mode combination in Step IV (details in Chapter 6).
+One can also work backwards, and see how much investment and time would be needed to generate an organic growth NPV that matches what we obtained for the best partner-mode combination in Step IV (details in Section 6).